distantmagic/resonance/docs/pages/tutorials/session-based-authentication/index.md

 ## Authentication Credentials Validation

-To validate the login and password, we are going to use the SQL query.
-Notice that it uses the form data as a constructor parameter.

 Let's start with a user role.
-We do not distinguish roles yet, so let's just use a default `User` role for now:
+We do not distinguish permissions based on roles yet, so let's just use a default `User` role for now:

 ```php file:app/Role.php
 <?php